 Guidelines for SIP Headers

-Here are some tips and best practices that you can follow to make the most of SIP headers:
+Below are are some tips and best practices that you can follow to make the most of SIP headers.
+For more in-depth information, reach out to our team of experts.

 - Headers can be placed in any order.
 However, the essential headers should be listed first.
 The REQUEST line is technically not a header and always goes first.